Born: 1801-06-10 Montgomery County, Kentucky

 Died: 1863-09-21 Quincy, Illinois

-Archibald Williams was admitted to practice law in Tennessee in 1828, and the following year moved to Quincy, Illinois, and opened a law office.
+Archibald Williams, father of John H. Williams, was admitted to practice law in Tennessee in 1828, and the following year moved to Quincy, Illinois, and opened a law office.
 Williams was a Whig and later a Republican, and during his political career, he served in the Illinois Senate (1832-36), Illinois House of Representatives (1837-40), as a member of the 1847 Illinois constitutional convention, and as United States district attorney for Illinois.
-In 1857, Williams formed a partnership with Jackson Grimshaw.
+In 1857, Williams formed a partnership with his son and Jackson Grimshaw, establishing the firm of Williams, Grimshaw & Williams.
 Their partnership dissolved in 1861, when President Abraham Lincoln appointed Williams district judge for the state of Kansas, a position he held until his death.